0Archivist0/myscripts/README.md

     If the email is not spam/junk and not in the whitelist, it moves the email to the inbox folder.
     Changes directory back to the mail directory.
     Logs the end time in the log file.

+## 3) Auto-install-vs-code.sh
+this script, wrote in bash auotmates the install of vs code